kathy-lee/3D_object_tracking_camera_and_lidar/README.md

 ## FP.3 Associate Keypoint Correspondences with Bounding Boxes

+The idea is to associate a given bounding box with the keypoints it contains.

+Implementation step:
+1. tranverse through the matched keypoint-pairs,if a keypoint is within the bounding box, get the norm distance between the two points in the keypoint-pair, add the distance value into an numeric array, add this keypoint-pair into an DMatch array;
+2. to filter out the outliers in keypoint correspondences, get the mean value of this distance array, if the distance between a keypoint-pair is more than the mean value, filter this keypoint-pair out;
+3. put the keypoint-pair array into the kptMatches member of the bounding box.

 ## FP.4 Compute Camera-based TTC

+The implementation step:
+1. tranverse through the keypoint-pair matches of previous frame and current frame, get current keypoint-pair;
+2. tranverse through the keypoint-pair matches of previous frame and current frame again, get next keypoint-pair;
+3. according to these two keypoint-pairs, compute distances and their distance ratio;
+4. after step 1,2,3 finished, compute TTC by using median of distance ratios.

 ## FP.5 Performance Evaluation of Lidar_based TTC